mathigon/textbooks/content/complex/content.md

 {.fixme} In this way, we can think of multiplying by -1 as a pure [[rotation | dilation | translation]] by [[180°]].

 ---
+> id: plane

 {.fixme} With this geometric understanding of multiplication, we can begin to think where imaginary numbers might fit into this picture.
 We already know that i × i = [[–1]].
 To understand what the imaginary number i really means, let’s also think about it as a transformation.
 What transformation can we apply twice, starting from 1, to arrive at –1?

+::: column(width=240).var

+{.arrow-paragraph} Subtract –1 twice.

+{.arrow-paragraph} Rotate by 180° twice.

+{.arrow-paragraph} Rotate by 90° twice.

 ::: column.grow

-{.fixme} Subtract –1 twice.
+{.fixme} Three diagrams for each of the options on the left that students can click on.

-When clicked: This does indeed give us –1, but “subtracting” is not a valid transformation.
+    // When clicked: This does indeed give us –1, but “subtracting” is not a valid transformation.
 We could stretch 1 to 0, but then there is no way to stretch 0 to become –1.

-{.fixme} Rotate by 180° twice.
-When clicked: Unfortunately, this does not work.
+    // When clicked: Unfortunately, this does not work.
 Rotating twice by 180° takes us back to our starting place: +1, not –1.

-{.fixme} Rotate by 90° twice.
-When clicked: This works!
+    // When clicked: This works!
 If we rotate the number 1 twice, by 90° we arrive at –1.
 However this leads to a new problem: we’re leaving the number line!
 What does it even mean for a number to not be on the number line?

-::: column.grow

-{.fixme} Three diagrams for each of the options on the left that students can click on.

 :::